Am I eligible to apply?

 Who assesses my grant and will they know who I am?

-All eligible requests are collated and forwarded for approval by a small committee each month.
+All eligible requests are collated and forwarded for approval by the applications committee each month.
 Your personal information is taken off the application so they will not know your identity.
 The committee membership is several of the Fund’s trustees.

 Can I apply on behalf of someone else?

-You can apply for funding for another person but not without their knowledge and consent.
+You can apply for funding for another person if they are unable to complete an application form themselves, but not without their knowledge and consent.
 If you do apply on behalf of someone else, they must sign and date the declaration form.

 What can I include as dance performance/choreography?

-You do need to have worked for the equivalent of three years (36 months) in the UK, adding all your professional engagements together i.e. paid dance work.
+You do need to have worked for three years in the UK, adding all your professional engagements i.e. paid dance work.
 For instance, live performance, stage, dance on film.
 Promotional work, e.g. appearance in adverts, can be included if you have been contracted to perform as a dancer or are the choreographer.

 What can I include as teaching work?